Sugar substitutes include any sweetener used instead of regular table sugar, or sucrose.

 Natural non-caloric sweeteners

-Natural non-caloric sweeteners are generally extracts of plants (i.e. Stevia and monkfruit) that are innately many times sweeter than sugar.
-Because of their extreme sweetness, they are generally diluted with fillers, including sugar alcohols – most commonly erythritol, due to its nearly noncaloric value.
-Of all the sugar alcohols (also known as polyols), erythritol is the least associated with undesirable digestive side effects.
+Natural non-caloric sweeteners are the favored choice in weight and diabetes management, including when using a ketogenic diet.
+They are generally extracts of plants (e.g., Stevia and monkfruit) that are innately many times sweeter than sugar.
+Because of their extreme sweetness, they are often diluted with fillers, including sugar alcohols – most commonly erythritol, due to its nearly noncaloric value and somewhat lesser sweetness.
+Of all the sugar alcohols (also known as polyols), erythritol is the least associated with undesirable digestive side effects – and it is itself a natural plant extract.
 Stevia is available in tablet or powdered form (both loose and in packets), or in liquid/syrup form.
 Monkfruit is currently available in powdered form (both loose and in packets).
+Erythritol is available mostly in powdered form, either as a standalone or in combination with another plant-based sweetener.

 No matter how good the sugar substitute – moderation is still important